syndesisio/syndesis/.github/ISSUE_TEMPLATE.md

  + Click on line in the network tab and then the 'Headers' tab to get the request data
  + Click on the 'Preview' or 'Response' tabs to get the response data.
  + Pretty print the json too -> http://jsonprettyprint.com/

--->
+BE CAREFUL NOT TO INCLUDE ANY USER TOKENS!!!!
+Things like connection objects can contain sensitive data in their configuration, make sure to rip these out -->

 ## API Endpoints and Schemas